Replicable-MARL/MARLlib/README.md

 More tutorial documentations are available [here](https://marllib.readthedocs.io/).

+## Awesome List

+A collection of research and review papers of multi-agent reinforcement learning (MARL) is available [here](https://marllib.readthedocs.io/en/latest/resources/awesome.html).
+The papers have been organized based on their publication date and their evaluation of the corresponding environments.

 ## Community

 |  Channel   | Link |
 | :----------- | :----------- |
 | Issues | [GitHub Issues](https://github.com/Replicable-MARL/MARLlib/issues) |

+## Roadmap

+The roadmap to the future release is available in [ROADMAP.md](https://github.com/Replicable-MARL/MARLlib/blob/main/ROADMAP.md).

 ## Contributing